 FAQ: What counts as a FEN-related activity?Faculty development opportunities include but are not limited to: book groups, anti-racism training, cultural competency training, or conferences.
 (FEN, 56).
 Ideally, the focus of activities should be that of professional development rather than a social relationship, i.e., attending a holiday meal at the home of a person-of-color would not count; however, dinner meetings with a small diverse book group for the purposes of discussing a book on race relations would count.

 Generally, lectures, workshops, and trainings which address aspects of multicultural citizenship, anti-racism and accountability, and restoration and reconciliation offered by the Office for Multicultural Affairs or the Multicultural Student Development Office (MSDO) are acceptable.
-Additionally, FEN-themed lectures, trainings, or book groups sponsored by academic departments as professional development may also be appropriate. i.e., department members attending a department-sponsored campus-wide lecture on discipline-related diversity issues or a department-sponsored book group on a discipline-related book focused on diversity issues would both count.
+Additionally, FEN-themed lectures, trainings (such as OMA's Diversity Training Resources), or book groups sponsored by academic departments as professional development may also be appropriate. i.e., department members attending a department-sponsored campus-wide lecture on discipline-related diversity issues or a department-sponsored book group on a discipline-related book focused on diversity issues would both count.

 Furthermore, there are opportunities within the larger Grand Rapids community that would satisfy this requirement.
 Appropriate options include: